ivirsen76/components/packages/app/READMEbackup.md

 1. You are using at least react 16
 2. All your javascript code is in `src` folder
 3. All javascript test files ends with `.test.js`
-4. All javascript end2end test files ends with `.page.js`

 ### Scripts